lovepreetkaur47/LovepreetBookStore/LovepreetBookStore/Readme.txt

 class="nav-link dropdown-toggle" classes the styling of the link,  function as a dropdown toggle. href="#": The href attribute is set to # to make the link clickable but not direct to any actual page.

-ceholder href attributes, usually for JavaScript-enabled functionality.
-Replace # with actual URLs as needed.
+placeceholder href attributes, usually for JavaScript-enabled functionality.
+Replace # with actual URLs as needed. same day evening
+6.06
+i started work again on my assignment afetr setting up the phpstrom for assignment i test it again i can,t believe on my eyes its working without any mistake now...................................... i am going to satrt 1.4 part at 6.08